 Total running time: 69 min, color (Director’s Cut, 90 min.)

 In Indonesian, Acehnese and English with English subtitles

-The Tsunami of New Dreams is a Singapore/Indonesia/United States Co-Production.
-Produced in collaboration with the Earth Observatory of Singapore, ICAIOS, the International Center for Aceh and Indian Ocean Studies, and UNSYIAH, Universitas Syiah Kuala in Banda Aceh, Indonesia, Tropical Media, and the AXA Research Fund.
+The Tsunami of New Dreams is a Singapore/Indonesia/United States co-production.
+Produced in collaboration with the Earth Observatory of Singapore, the International Center for Aceh and Indian Ocean Studies, ICAIOS, in Banda Aceh, Indonesia, Tropical Media, and the AXA Research Fund.
 Producer: Isaac Kerlow.
 Associate Producers: Saiful Mahdi, Yenny Rahmayati.
 Assistant Producers: Jeannie Loo, Rizanna Rosemary, Aida Azlin, Antoinette Jade.